Backstabbed in a Backwater Dungeon: Concord of the Tribes

 A warrior from the race of dragonutes.
 His level is 512.
 Drago is the leader of the adventurer group Concord of the Tribes which Light was part of.
 Even when he looks like a prudent and friendly person, Drago was the one who ordered the others to kill Light and disguise the murder as a monster attack.
+Light chose to save Drago for his final target of the Concord of tribes.